dginovker/Runescape-Classic-Webwalker/README.md

 ## Features

 * Load the RSC map (that was shamelessly stolen from APOS)
-* Load the existing graph.json
+* Load the existing graph.txt
 * Plant nodes and edges
 * Label edges (in case you need custom code besides just "walkTo" to go between two nodes, i.e open a Gate, use a Ladder)